CodyDiab/U-better-README/README.md

   # U Better README

-  This application will accept user input via the comand line, then dynamicly generate a quality README.md file.This very document was created using the application
+  This application will accept user input via the comand line, then dynamically generate a quality README.md file.This very document was created using the application.

   ## Table of Contents
   * [Installation](#installation)